vprtwn/MusicKit/Carthage/Checkouts/Quick/Externals/Nimble/CONTRIBUTING.md

 # Welcome to Nimble!

-We're building a BDD framework for a new generation of Swift and Objective-C developers.
+We're building a testing framework for a new generation of Swift and Objective-C developers.

 Nimble should be easy to use and easy to maintain.
 Let's keep things